 But my passion for making this my career didn’t kick in 'till my 30’s.
 I spent my 20's and most of my 30's in the corporate world...slowly extricating myself from what I call 'the Matrix'.
 In my 30's I started shooting in B&W film...I lived in the dark room every weekend just shooting and developing and often would hand print my work onto fibre based paper.
 After having several fine art exhibitions, it was time to turn this into my career, so I sold everything and moved to Paris to study photography and live in a city I'd been fascinated with for years.
 In the 2 years I was there I traveled a lot, including 3 months through Africa in an old truck that had been converted into a bus.
 Seventeen of us....covering 16,000kms.
 You can see what I saw from the window of that bus under Stories - 'Views from a bus'.

-I'm so passionate about photography.
-I'm passionate about creating images that connect people to themselves.
-For me a great image makes me stop.
-It makes me breathe, and really soak in what's there...to feel something that I've never felt before.
+Being adopted meant a constant search for connection - to myself and others.
+So I'm passionate about creating images that connect people to themselves.
+For me, a great image makes me want to stop.....breathe.....and really soak in what's there.
+To feel something I've never felt before.